dorellang/hunter/README.md

 ### System requirements

-Currently, Hunter only runs under Linux and OS X. Windows is not currently supported.
-Also you need to have [NodeJS](https://nodejs.org/en/) in your system.
-Node >= 6.0.0 is fine.
+Hunter runs under Linux and OS X. Windows is not currently supported.
+Also you need to have [NodeJS](https://nodejs.org/en/) in your system (version >= 6).

-Furthermore, if you're running a 64-bit version of Linux (quite likely nowadays) you need to install the 32-bit versions of some libraries.
+**Note for linux 64-bits**: if you're running a 64-bit version of Linux (quite likely nowadays) you need to install the 32-bit versions of some libraries.
 This will do the work in Debian 8+ and Ubuntu 14.04+ (according to [the official Pharo docs](http://pharo.org/gnu-linux-installation)):

 ```
 sudo dpkg --add-architecture i386